 In the PA vectors, the volume of brine used to dissolve the ligands may not be the minimum value that could be released from a single panel.
 It is also possible that the majority of ligands will be placed in a single panel because most ligands are in a limited number of waste streams.
 The assumption that all ligands are in the same panel and that these ligands would be mobilized by the minimum brine volume released from a single panel would be the most-conservative scenario for calculating ligands concentrations.
 However, the probability of a randomly located borehole encountering such a panel, if it existed in the repository, would be correspondingly reduced.
-The individual PA vectors would be influenced if modeling could be small.
+The individual PA vectors would be influenced if modeling could be done on a panel-by-panel basis, but the influence on the mean concentrations would probably be small.
 Therefore, the use of the minimum amount of brine that could be released from the entire repository and assuming that all ligands are dissolved in this amount of brine is likely to be a reasonable approximation for calculating ligands concentrations and the resulting actinide solubilities.